UMD-CS-STICs/389Lspring18/env/README.md

 > **If you are not on Windows 10**, you are going to want to just use Vagrant.
 There are some instructions [here](https://umd-cs-stics.gitbooks.io/cmsc389l-fall2017/content/lectures/lecture-01/codelab.html), from a previous offering of CMSC389L that used Vagrant.

+Once you have the Ubuntu app installed, you'll likely need to create a new non-root user that you will login as.
+Check out these [instructions](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-ubuntu-16-04).

-Once you have the Ubuntu app installed, you can just follow the Linux instructions above.
+From here, you can just follow the Linux instructions above.
 All of the TAs use macOS, so let us know if we can improve these instructions at all.
-Much appreciated!
+Any feedback here is much appreciated!

 #### Python